 Efforts to Update DOT/O*NET

 SSA has a history of interaction with the US Department of Labor.
 Through interagency agreements, SSA has long influenced the evolution of the type of data available in the DOT.
 Such agreements resulted in a major revision of the DOT in 1977, with subsequent supplements issued by DOL in 1982, 1986, and a final Revised 4th Edition of the DOT in 1991.
 In 2012, SSA entered into a new inter-agency agreement with the DOL - Bureau of Labor Statistics - National Compensation Survey (NCS) program.
-Continuing work is underway to define SSA's current needs for new information.
+Continuing work is underway to define/refine SSA's current needs for new information.
 Such efforts may result in fundamental changes in O*NET to enable it to be more useful to the disability adjudication process.
-The NCS is studying SSA's requests and testing various methods of data collection.
-No data collection will start before FY2015.
-There is no known time table for release of any new consolidated data that could be useful to SSA in its disability adjudication process.
+The NCS initiated its first round of data collection for the Occupational Requirements Survey, reporting final results of the "First Wave" data in 2019 from data collected from 2016-2018.
+The "Second Wave" data collection effort (with revised definition for mental/cognitive requirements) will be a 5 year data collection from 2019-2023, with final "Second Wave" data reported likely in 2024.
+There is no known time table for SSA's transition to the use of ORS data in its disability adjudication process, though best guess might be 2024.
 Emerging details are available at the www.bls.gov/ors

 SSA is building a "Vocational Information Tool" (VIT), but there has been no significant public discussion about this except that it will be a "web-based information technology platform".
 Some details are disclosed by SSA here.
 Since this is custom software development, SSA must contract only with its sole provider of custom software, which is Northrop Grumman, which operates a software development division in addition to its aviation and aerospace business.